FabioCingottini/binary-search-tree/README.md

 - A function `inOrderTraverse` for traversing a binary search tree in in-order.
 - A function `preOrderTraverse` for traversing a binary search tree in pre-order.
 - A function `postOrderTraverse` for traversing a binary search tree in post-order.
+- A function `reverseOrderTraverse` for traversing a binary search tree in in-reverse-order
 - A function `createBinarySearchTreeWithHeightMinimized` for creating a bst with the height minimized.
 - A function `findKthLargestValue` for searching the kth biggest number in the tree.